ronilan/event-loop.crumb/README.md

 })
 ```

-The following reactive example prints bars of increasing length whenever the state changes will look like this:
+The following reactive example prints bars of increasing length whenever the state changes:

 ```
 on_loop = {